PadmarajBhat/js/AngularJS_SelfStudy.md

         * usually in accessibility case where increase in font size immediately changes the view.
 Here submit button is implicit.
 Change in the size of the font not only changes the class variable but also view. i.e. MVVC
         * https://news.ycombinator.com/item?id=7523890: drop down selection to reflect in other boxes
     * need to decode the example to understand clearly the concept: https://stackblitz.com/angular/pyoarjpqxal?file=src%2Fapp%2Fapp.component.html
+        * first it changes size is a child component variable which is being modified by parent in 2 way fashion.
+            * [(size)] ='fontSizePx' : has lead to both direction value change.
+                * First parent value goes to child (size has @Input)
+                * and since it is 2 way, + or -  button increases the size variable value and also changes value of fontSizePx.

 * https://medium.com/better-programming/what-is-the-difference-between-for-in-and-for-of-in-javascript-650952654e97
     * for...in for enumerables